Ankitraghav000/Docker/README.md

   ```
 ## Push image
 There is following steps to push the image:
-- create docker tag
+- Create docker tag.
-- login into docker acc via cli mode
+- Login into docker account via cli mode.
-- push the image
+- Push the image.

 Note : you have make unique name for image, same name image is not acceptable.<br>
 you have to create tag in same manner that is given below.
 ### docker tag

-Paste this command in terminal to tag the image
+Paste this command in terminal to tag the image.
 ```
 docker tag imagename username/(any name)
 ```
 ### Login via cli into docker hub account

-Paste this command in terminal to login via cli into docker hub account
+Paste this command in terminal to login via cli into docker hub account.
 ```
 docker login
 ```